-The leather used for "Velluto" is oil nubuck with brushed silver surface (front side), which is stronger and lasts longer than suede with brushed floor surface.
+The leather used for "Business" is oil nubuck with brushed silver surface (front side).
 It is velvety and soft to the touch, and contains a lot of oil, so aging progresses very quickly.
 The more you use it, the more calm the brushing becomes, the more glossy it becomes, and the deeper the color becomes.

 No need for oil care

 I think that general leather has a glossy surface from the beginning.
 However, the oil on the surface volatilizes over time, loses its luster, and becomes dry.
 That's why regular oil care is essential.